 That means that American businesses using MailChimp, for instance, need double opt-in if they wish to send newsletters to European citizens.
 Back to the drawing board MailChimp!

 And you know what?
-MailChimp hasn’t resolve my problem just by not switching my mailing list to single opt-in.
+MailChimp’s change of heart about switching my mailing list to single opt-in (as I’m based in Europe) doesn’t actually resolve my problem.
 Most MailChimp mailing lists are being switched to single opt-in, which means they will be used for email bombs, and their owners will end up paying MailChimp more money each month for all of those extra unapproved subscribers.